Candle Making Supplies

 Keep your wick trimmed!

 Try to ensure that your wick is always kept to 5mm long at all times.
 We recommend trimming the wick every 3 hours of burn time.
 When trimming, always extinguish the flame, let the candle cool down to room temperature, remove any wick debris and trim the wick before relighting.
+We sell wick trimmers in three colours: gold, rose gold and chrome.
 This will help to encourage a more even burn, steady flame, and limit mushrooming and sooting.

 Try to avoid burning candles for more than three hours in one sitting.
 We suggest that after burning a candle for three hours, you should allow the candle to cool for two hours before relighting.